 Skip the gym and find a workout you actually enjoy.

-You’ve probably seen the articles by now: “10 Ways to Lose that Quarantine Weight”, “How to Get in Shape for 2021”, and so on.
+You’ve probably seen the articles by now: “10 Ways to Lose that Quarantine Weight”, “How to Get in Shape this Year”, and so on.
 Fitness companies love to prey on students’ insecurities, and the start of a new year is a target time for advertising weight loss plans.
 Now more than ever, it’s important to remember that a little weight gain can be healthy!
 We’ve all had to adjust to a slightly different lifestyle over the past year, and however your body processes that is okay.

 On the other hand, it’s important to take care of yourself by moving your body.
 Studies show that the benefits of exercise include sharper memory, a healthier heart and an increase in dopamine and serotonin levels, which help to reduce anxiety and increase happiness.
 With some gyms still closed, this year is the perfect time to find an exercise that sparks joy.
 Whether it’s running, hiking, dancing or rock climbing, find a workout activity and have fun with it!